 1808: Slave trading ends.

-1809: The fictitious Diedrich Knickerbocker is reported missing to several newspapers by author Washington Irving.
+1809: The fictitious Diedrich Knickerbocker is reported missing in several newspapers by author Washington Irving.
 It turns out to be a promotional hoax to garner attention for his upcoming book.

 1812: The War of 1812 begins.